manuelbonk/rc-sockets/README.md

 ToDo
 ---

-+ write a python or perl script that generates a index.hmtl based on a config file
++ write a script that generates a index.html based on a config file